bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

     #  apt-get update
     #  apt-get install -y kubelet kubeadm kubernetes-cni

 Packet hosts use bond0 for public IP, bond0:0 for private IP.
-You should always choose to use private addresses for cluster wide intra-communications
+You should almost always choose to use private addresses for cluster wide intra-communications

 SSH to the first node (from here on out will be referred to as the master node) and use ifconfig to capture the private IP of the bond0:0 interface.